 Single wafer manufacturing system needs highly elaborated technologies in production equipment, its physical interface, equipment control factory system, and AMHS control.
 MHS control is a good example; it calls for precise process execution scheduling of individual wafers.
 Individual wafers are scheduled for its delivery timing to the tools with least WTW and EOW.
 The dispatch and process execution schedules are to be re-scheduled immediately if there are any unexpected tool downs.
-Predictive maintenance and predictive scheduling will become important to maximizing throughput.
-Wafer-based run-to-run is already now available and not only related to single wafer manufacturing.
-Some level of time synchronization may be required to facilitate wafer-level run-to-run control.
+Process control needs to serve individual wafers, and APC needs to be scheduled very fast.
+Factory level time synchronization is truly required to facilitate wafer-level APC.